-ECI was contracted by American Electric Power (AEP) to construct and rebuild approximately 25-miles of 69 kV transmission line near Childress, Texas in Hardeman and Childress Counties.
+ECI was contracted to construct and rebuild approximately 25-miles of 69 kV transmission line near Childress, Texas in Hardeman and Childress Counties.
 The project was broken into three components: Childress to Kirkland (5.5 miles), Kirkland to Acme Best Wall (15 miles) and Acme Best Wall to Quanah (5 miles).

 ECI Environmental Services was tasked with completing biological, wetland and cultural surveys within the existing project right-of-way (ROW) to determine sensitive resources in the project area.
 ECI subcontracted with GAI Consultants, Inc. to complete the surveys and upon completion, ECI reviewed the reports and completed necessary revisions to access roads, laydown yards, the ROW and Stormwater Pollution Prevention Plan (SWPPP) to minimize and avoid impacts to sensitive areas.